StevenBlack/hosts/readme_template.md

 `--help`, or `-h`: display help.

-## How do I control which sources are amalgamated?
+## How do I control which sources are unified?

 Add one or more  *additional* sources, each in a subfolder of the `data/` folder, and specify its update url in `update.info` file.